spockiash/ObsidianVaults/Elixir/Erlang and BEAM/Erlang concurency.md

 ## Fault tolerance
 Erlang processes are completely isolated from each other.
 When one crashes it does not affect others.
 Erlang provides means to detect crashes in processes.
 ## Scalability
+The processes communicate via asynchronous messages.
+This means there are no complex synchronization mechanisms such as locks, mutexes or semaphores.
+Typical Erlang systems are divided into large number of processes that combine into single system.
+The virtual machine can efficiently parallelize the execution and distributes the workload across available CPU cores making Erlang very scalable.
+## Distribution